goliatone/grunt-gconfig/README.md

 #### options.files
 Type: `String`

 Targeted files by the task.
-For more details check out [grunt files][2]
+For more details check out [grunt files][grunt.files]

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).